Hollywood director Judd Apatow ready to fight Netflix over speed-watching test

 "We have no plans to roll any of these tests out in the short term," Robison added.
 "And whether we introduce these features for everyone at some point will depend on the feedback we receive."

-Netflix's decisions in such cases are particularly significant to Hollywood, since the Los Gatos, California-based company is a leader in streaming, a viewing option that's rivaling traditional cable, broadcast and film.
+Netflix's decisions in such cases are particularly significant to Hollywood, since the Los Gatos, California-based company is a leader in streaming, a viewing option that's rivaling traditional cable, broadcast, and film.
 Its developments in products and services often influence the decisions made by competitors.

 NETFLIX STOCK REBOUNDS ON IMPROVED GLOBAL OUTLOOK